rocketturtle/minecraft-datapacks/improved_leads/README.md

 # Improved Leads

-Tested in Minecraft 1.15.2 and snapshot 20w16a
+Tested in Minecraft 1.17.1

-Last edited 04/17/2020
+Last edited 06/18/2021

 # About

-Changes the crafting recipe for leads to omit slime balls.
+Adds a crafting recipe for leads that omits slime balls.
 This recipe uses all string instead.